Nyjah Huston: Video game appearances

 Huston is a featured character in the video games Tony Hawk's Project 8, Tony Hawk's Proving Ground, Tony Hawk: Ride, Tony Hawk's Pro Skater HD, and Tony Hawk's Pro Skater 5.

-Huston also appears in Tony Hawk's Pro Skater 1+2 which is a remake of both Tony Hawk's Pro Skater 1 & Tony Hawk's Pro Skater 2 games by studio Vicarious Visions, released in September 2020.
+Huston also appears in Tony Hawk's Pro Skater 1 + 2, a remake of both Tony Hawk's Pro Skater 1 and Tony Hawk's Pro Skater 2 by Vicarious Visions, released in September 2020.
+Huston also appeared in Tony Hawk's Pro Skater 3 + 4, a remake of both Tony Hawk's Pro Skater 3 and Tony Hawk's Pro Skater 4 by Iron Galaxy, which was released on July 11, 2025.

-In July 2020 Nyjah Huston worked alongside Play'n GO to develop his own branded game Nyjah Huston Skate for Gold.
-It is one of the first skateboarding themed games to be released within the iGaming industry.
+In July 2020 Huston collaborated with Play'n GO to develop his own branded game Nyjah Huston Skate for Gold.
+It is one of the first skateboarding-themed games to be released by the online gambling industry.

-Let It Flow
+Philanthropy

-Together with his mother Kelle Huston, Huston founded the charity organization "Let It Flow" in 2008 with the aim of providing clean, safe, and accessible water to communities in need.
+In 2008, Huston and his mother Kelle founded the charity organization Let It Flow, which aimed to provide clean, safe, and accessible water to communities in need.
 Following their personal experiences in Puerto Rico, the pair started by selling reusable water bottles at a local farmers market and, as of December 2012, the organization builds clean-water wells, fixes wells that are inoperable, and builds sanitation stations for people in urgent need of clean water.
 Let It Flow built its first sanitation station in Ethiopia.
+As of August 2024, Let It Flow appears to no longer be active.

 Personal life

+Family

 Following his return to Element, Huston revealed that his father's controlling behavior had led to estrangement, further explaining that his father refused to return video footage of Huston's skateboarding following the separation.
 He no longer adheres to a strict Rastafarian lifestyle, cut off his dreadlocks and has identified hip hop as his favorite musical genre to listen to.

+Legal issues

-In 2017, Huston was arrested for assaulting a man at a party and was sentenced to 24 months probation after pleading no contest to one misdemenor count of disturbing the peace.
+In 2017, Huston was arrested for assaulting a man at a party and was sentenced to 24 months probation after pleading no contest to one misdemeanour count of disturbing the peace.
 In 2022, Huston was sued for allegedly assaulting a man in an altercation; Huston countersued, claiming he was assaulted.

+Residence

-As of December 2019, Huston resides in a home in Laguna Beach, California, U.S.
+As of December 2019, Huston lives in Laguna Beach, California.